ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 {% capture notice_01 %}
 **NOTE**:
-- This instructions were tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
+- The following instruction has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
-- If you want to control OpenManipulator on OpenCR(Embedded board) instead of ROS, please set it up as described in [How to Control on OpenCR](/docs/en/platform/openmanipulator/#how-to-control-on-opencr).
+- If you would like to control OpenManipulator on OpenCR (Embedded board) instead of using ROS, please set it up as described in [How to Control on OpenCR](/docs/en/platform/openmanipulator/#how-to-control-on-opencr).
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>

 ## [Install Ubuntu on PC](#install-ubuntu-on-pc)

-Download and install the `Ubuntu 16.04` on the `PC (your desktop or laptop PC)` from the following link.
+Download and install `Ubuntu 16.04` on your PC.

 - [Download link](https://www.ubuntu.com/download/alternative-downloads)

-If you need more help for installing Ubuntu, check out the step-by-step guide from the link below.
+If you need more help with installing Ubuntu, check out the step-by-step guide from the link below.

 - [Install ubuntu desktop](https://www.ubuntu.com/download/desktop/install-ubuntu-desktop)